FOR ENGLISH-SPEAKING GUESTS OF THE CONFERENCE

 Key Topics for Discussion:

-- Analyzing global macroeconomic trends and their impact on Russia’s economy
+- Macroeconomic trends and their impact on the Russian economy

 Experts: